SelendisErised/Kirby-Detection/README.md

 # Kirby-Detection
 ## Overview
 This project is implemented for AI Camp Summer Data Science Intern Crash Course.
-The main purpose of this project is to detect Kirby in the images using YOLOv5.
+The **minimum viable product (MVP)** is to detect Kirby in the images using YOLOv5.
 Kirby is an adorable action-platform video game character developed by HAL Laboratory and published by Nintendo.
 In the sense that detecting a game agent could be the first stage for developing some reinfocement learning algorithms based on video-games, I designed this project.

 ## Dataset
 I collected the images containing Kirby from Google Image.
 This images includs game posters, game screenshots, and fan works.
 These images was labled using [roboflow](https://roboflow.com/) by myself.
 For the video game screenshots, most of them all from Kirby and the Forgotten Land, the newest Kirby Game on Nitendo Switch.
 You could find the data used for training, validation and testing in [data](data) directory.
 Due to limited time, the dataset only contains about 130 images.